danielphilip12/Morse-Code/README.md

 # Morse-Code
-Converts a sentence into Morse code
+Converts text into Morse code
+Also can convert morse code to text